trantiffany21/Mis-en-Place-at-Home/README.md

 - The game was created using Node.js, Mongoose, Express, Javascript, HTML, and CSS
 - Mongoose queries were primarily used to locate and render data from database.
 The $in operator was utilized in the matching capabilities
 - The Bootstrap framework was used for styling of the pages
+- The app is being hosted on MongoDB Atlas and deployed on Heroku

 ### Upcoming features